flame-engine/flame/packages/flame_bloc/README.md

 }
 ```

-With that, the `Player` component will now have access to our bloc.
+With the above changes, the `Player` component will now have access to our bloc.

 If more than one bloc needs to be provided, `FlameMultiBlocProvider` can be used in a similar fashion: